primap-community/primap2/docs/source/usage/skipna.md

 da.pr.to_df()
 ```

-Now, we can use the primap2 `sum` function to evaluate the sum of countries
+Now, we can use the primap2 {py:meth}`xarray.DataArray.pr.sum` function to evaluate the sum of countries
 while ignoring only those countries where the whole timeseries is missing, using the
 `skipna_evaluation_dims` parameter: